sparty44/Backend-Project-2023/README.md

 For further context, I was told to not worry about setting up a whole working enviroment for this assignment.
 Thus, this code is based on my previous employment enviroment and would need some minor tweaking based to plug into another workplace's code base.

-The enviroment this is designed to work in;
+# The enviroment this is designed to work in ->

 node v14.17

 Angular v12.2.16

 typescript v4.3.5

-PACKAGES
+# PACKAGES

 @angular-devkit/core v10.2.1

 rxjs v6.6.7